0xd4y/Writeups/index.md

 I hope you can all learn a lot from reading my writeups.
 If anybody has any suggestions or comments, please feel free to contact me: djxevis@gmail.com

+## HackTheBox

+<a href="https://hackthebox.eu">HackTheBox</a> is intended for pentesters already familiar with cybersecurity.
+It has many fun and instructive challenges that you can learn a lot from.
+It typically involves black-box penetration testing environments.
+Come check out my <a href="https://0xd4y.github.io/WriteUps/HackTheBox">HackTheBox writeups</a> where I delve into challenges and boxes!

 ## TryHackMe

 <img src="https://user-images.githubusercontent.com/77868212/107468984-9062e500-6b2e-11eb-8d0b-33a4923685d1.png" width="412" height="231" /><!-- TryHackMe logo -->

-TryHackMe tends to have easier challenges than HacktheBox, but sometimes there are boxes that can prove to be a real challenge.
-In any case, there is a lot to learn from <a href="https://tryhackme.com">https://tryhackme.com</a>, and I encourage anybody to try the website out.
+<a href="https://tryhackme.com">TryHackMe</a> tends to have easier challenges than HacktheBox, but sometimes there are boxes that can prove to be a real challenge.
+In any case, there is a lot to learn from , and I encourage anybody to try the website out.
 Come check out my <a href="https://0xd4y.github.io/WriteUps/TryHackMe">TryHackMe writeups!</a>